hickory-dns/hickory-dns/README.md

 | [delete_rrset](https://docs.rs/trust-dns/0.11.0/trust_dns/client/trait.Client.html#method.delete_rrset) | delete an entire record set |
 | [delete_all](https://docs.rs/trust-dns/0.11.0/trust_dns/client/trait.Client.html#method.delete_all) | delete all records sets with a given name |
 | [notify](https://docs.rs/trust-dns/0.11.0/trust_dns/client/trait.Client.html#method.notify) | notify server that it should reload a zone |

-### DNS over TLS on the Client

-DNS over TLS is supported.
-This is accomplished through the use of `rust-native-tls`.
-To use DNS over TLS with the `Client`, the `TlsClientConnection` should be used.
-See the `TlsClientConnectionBuilder::add_ca()` method.
-Similarly, to use the tokio `AsyncClient` the `TlsClientStream` should be used.
-ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
-TLS is supported for Server validation and connection privacy.

 ## Server